astrorama/PHZ_NNPZ/doc/reference_sample_format.rst

   the size of the PDZ data file
 - For each row of the index file with PDZ_POS not -1, reading a long integer from this position of the PHZ data file must return the value of the ID column
-- The number of rows in any photometry file must be smaller or equal to the number of rows in the index file
-- The rows of all photometry and index files must have the same ID values, with the same order